Ribbit-Network/ribbit-network-frog-hardware/hardware/v1/assembly-instructions/6-software.md

 # Software

 Now it's time to install the software we need on the SD card for the Frog Sensor.
-You'll need an SD card reader and SD card for this step.
+You'll need an SD card reader for this step.

 ## Download the software
 The Ribbit Network team uses a service called [balena](https://www.balena.io/) to manage the software updates for all Frog sensors.